 - Backporting to earlier Python 3 releases

-An ongoing challenge with Python 3 on *nix systems is the conflict between needing to use the configured locale encoding by default for consistency with other C/C++ components in the same process and those invoked in subprocesses, and the fact that the standard C locale (as defined in POSIX:2001) typically implies a default text encoding of ASCII, which is entirely inadequate for the development of networked services and client applications in a multilingual world.
+An ongoing challenge with Python 3 on *nix systems is the conflict between needing to use the configured locale encoding by default for consistency with other locale-aware components in the same process subprocesses, and the fact that the standard C locale (as defined in POSIX:2001) typically implies a default text encoding of ASCII, which is entirely inadequate for the development of networked services and client applications in a multilingual world.

-However, it comes at the cost of making CPython's encoding assumptions diverge from those of other C and C++ components in the same process, as well as those of components running in subprocesses that share the same environment.
+However, it comes at the cost of making CPython's encoding assumptions diverge from those of other locale-aware components in the same process, as well as those of components running in subprocesses that share the same environment.

-Accordingly, this PEP further proposes that the way the CPython implementation handles the default C locale be changed such that:
+Accordingly, this PEP proposes that independently of the UTF-8 mode proposed in PEP 540 , the way the CPython implementation handles the default C locale be changed such that:

-- the standalone CPython binary will automatically attempt to coerce the C locale to C.UTF-8 , C.utf8 , or UTF-8 (depending on the system), unless the new PYTHONCOERCECLOCALE environment variable is set to 0
+- unless the new PYTHONCOERCECLOCALE environment variable is set to 0 , the standalone CPython binary will automatically attempt to coerce the C locale to the first available locale out of C.UTF-8 , C.utf8 , or UTF-8

-- if the subsequent runtime initialization process detects that the legacy C locale remains active (e.g. none of C.UTF-8 , C.utf8 or UTF-8 are available, locale coercion is disabled, or the runtime is embedded in an application other than the main CPython binary), and the PYTHONUTF8 feature defined in PEP 540 is also disabled, it will emit a warning on stderr that use of the legacy C locale's default ASCII text encoding may cause various Unicode compatibility issues
+- if the subsequent runtime initialization process detects that the legacy C locale remains active (e.g. none of C.UTF-8 , C.utf8 or UTF-8 are available, or the runtime is embedded in an application other than the main CPython binary), locale coercion is not explicitly disabled, and the PYTHONUTF8 feature defined in PEP 540 is also disabled (or not implemented), it will emit a warning on stderr that use of the legacy C locale's default ASCII text encoding may cause various Unicode compatibility issues

 While the CPython interpreter is starting up, it may need to convert from the char * format to the wchar_t * format, or from one of those formats to PyUnicodeObject * , in a way that's consistent with the locale settings of the overall system.
 It handles these cases by relying on the operating system to do the conversion and then ensuring that the text encoding name reported by sys.getfilesystemencoding() matches the encoding used during this early bootstrapping process.